Eczema in Children

 - Use a humidifier to add moisture to the air in your home.

-When should I contact my child's healthcare provider?
+When should I call my child's doctor?

 - Most of your child's skin is red, swollen, painful, and covered with scales.

-- Your child's rash develops bloody, painful crusts.
+- Your child develops bloody, painful crusts.

 - Your child's skin blisters and oozes white or yellow pus.